oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Fiji is an image processing packageâ€”a 'batteries-included' distribution of ImageJ, bundling a lot of plugins which facilitate scientific image analysis.
-This release is based on ImageJ-2.1.0 and Fiji-2.1.1
+Fiji is an image processing packageâ€”a 'batteries-included' distribution of ImageJ, bundling a lot of plugins which facilitate scientific image analysis.This release is based on ImageJ-2.1.0 and Fiji-2.1.1

-**URL**
+**More Information**

 https://fiji.sc/